 In 2006, Chris empowered me via his platform of Mozart.com which truly began my journey of self-invention.
 Chris himself created this blog account for me.
 He knew I had a voice before I knew I had something to say.
 His encouragement planted the foundation for me establish my own professional identity.
 His connection to Director Phil Grabsky also led to my unprecedented opportunity to work on the theatrical release of In Search of Mozart.
 Chris's innovative spirit shone brightly.
 This kind of energy was exactly what I needed.
 On the secrets of success, he stated in a Grammy365.com interview: "Do one thing better than anyone else on the planet.
 Learn it inside out so you can know what it really means to 'know' something."

-Two quotes from his site also describe and honor the way I feel about Chris as a friend and mentor...
+Two quotes from his website also describe and honor the way I feel about Chris as a friend and mentor...

 "Working with Chris Andrews is a joy.
 He helped me realize that I can be the artist I chose to be and there is an audience that will listen and enjoy real talent and art.
 He really knows how to seek and find the best and bring the best out of the best!"
 Vickie Natale